KhaiHuy123/analytics-processing-pipeline/README.md

 - Build a machine learning model on Google Colab to perform time series forecasting.

 - Build sensors in Dagster to automatically re-run assets if they fail.
+(Done)

-- Build data pipeline test cases to check if it works (at early stage).
+- Build data pipeline test cases to check if it works at early stage.
+(Done)

-- Apply new query optimization strategies in PostgreSQL (especially when data batch grows larger).
+- Apply new query optimization strategies in PostgreSQL when data batch grows larger.

 ## Possible errors in this pipeline ?